LionsPhil/prometheus-enviro-sensors/README.md

 Note that it does *not* currently support all the sensors in the Pimoroni [Enviro](https://shop.pimoroni.com/products/enviro) HAT, just the BME280, although it should be easy enough to add (the name is perhaps a little aspirational).
 I just don't have the hardware to test (or, thus, much inclination).
 I would suspect that having both this and the code running the display read the sensors at the same time would work poorly, though.
 If you have the actual hat, it may be easier to hack *that* to export to Prometheus, than hack *this* to co-exist.

 If you want to use the modules above, it's probably easier to plug them into Pimoroni's [breakout garden](https://shop.pimoroni.com/products/breakout-garden-hat-i2c-spi) (there are versions for most Pi variants now).
-Then evreything just plugs together, which is nice.
+Then everything just plugs together, which is nice.

 ## Setup